C# Interop#

 requestAnimationFrame(update)Performance Tips#

-- Use fast paths: Common operations like
+- Use fast paths: common operations like